IHE/RAD.IRA/input/pagecontent/volume-1.md

 > Note that the actual application launch method is out of scope of this profile See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

 If the Image Display is grouped with a Content Creator to publish additional content events to a reporting session, then it shall publish events using at least one FHIR resource.
-The Image Display should publish events using one or more of the following FHIR resources that are expected to be useful in reporting:
+The Image Display is highly recommended to publish events using one or more of the following FHIR resources that are expected to be useful in reporting:

 - `Patient`: patient in the anchor context
 - `ImagingStudy`: imaging study in either the anchor context (i.e. the study subject to be reported) or as additional studies (e.g. a comparison study)